dgpv/bsst/README.md

 and, given that values are combined with `OR` logic, it will just be ignored.

-Combining `3` and `0x00` with two separate asserts on the same target value with the same minimaldata flag setting will result in assertion to always be triggered, because then these two will be combined with `AND` logic, and the result will be an empty set
+Combining `3` and `0x00` with two separate asserts on the same target value with the minimaldata flag set to true will result in assertion to always be triggered, because then these two will be combined with `AND` logic, and the result will be an empty set